-Cash flow describes the funds that flow in and out of a company and are used used to run it's daily operations.
-Good cash flow management means a business will always enough available to take advantage of opportunities and pay it's debts as they arise.
+Cash flow describes the funds that flow in and out of a company and are used to run its daily operations.
+Good cash flow management means a business will always have enough available to take advantage of opportunities and pay its debts as they arise.

 They say cash is king when it comes to the health of any business and for good reason.
 Having sufficient cash available when required is imperative to your company's survival and growth.
-In this article we will define cash-flow and outline some techniques you can use to optimise your business's cash position.
+In this article, we will define cash-flow and outline some techniques you can use to optimise your business' cash position.

 1) Raise your invoice promptly